Arinpe/Detolabot/README.md

 # Detolabot

     This is a telegram chat bot which promises to be interactive.
-The name of the bot is Detolabot.
+The name of the bot is Detolabot.The telegram handle is @detola_bot

     [screenshot](../img/Telegrambot.png)